Computation of the Distance-based Bound on Strong Structural Controllability in Networks: Introduction

-Whether a network is strong structurally controllable or not is a binary decision.
-The notion of strong structurally controllable subspace \cite{monshizadeh2015strong,yazicioglu2012tight}, which is an extension of the ordinary controllable subspace, is particularly useful to quantify controllability in cases where networks are not strong structurally controllable.
+If a network is not strong structurally controllable, then the notion of strong structurally controllable subspace (SSCS) \cite{monshizadeh2015strong,van2017distance}, which is an extension of the ordinary controllable subspace, is particularly useful to quantify controllability.
 In fact, the dimension of such a subspace (formally described in Section \ref{sec:SSC}) quantifies how much of the network is controllable in the strong structural sense (that is, independently of edge weights) with a given set of inputs.
-Some lower bounds on the dimension of SSC have been proposed in the literature.
+Some lower bounds on the dimension of SSCS have been proposed in the literature.
 In \cite{monshizadeh2015strong}, a lower bound based on the derived set of input nodes (leaders) was presented, which was further studied in \cite{mousavi2016controllability,mousavi2018structural}.
-With a single input node, the dimension of SSC can be at least the diameter of the underlying network graph \cite{zhang2014upper}.
-In \cite{yaziciouglu2016graph}, a tight lower bound on the dimension of SSC was proposed that was based on the distances between leaders and remaining nodes in the graph.
-The main idea was to compute a certain sequence of vectors consisting of distances between nodes in graph.
-The bound was used to explore trade-off between SSC and network robustness in \cite{AbbasACC2019}.
+With a single input node, the dimension of SSCS can be at least the diameter of the underlying network graph \cite{zhang2014upper}.
+In \cite{yaziciouglu2016graph}, a tight lower bound on the dimension of SSCS was proposed that was based on the distances between leaders and other nodes in the graph.
+The bound was used to explore the trade-off between strong structural controllability and network robustness in \cite{AbbasACC2019}.
+Further studies in this direction include enumerating and counting strong structurally controllable graphs for a given set of network parameters (leaders and nodes) \cite{o2016conjecture,menara2017number}, leader selection to achieve desired structural controllability (e.g., \cite{yaziciouglu2013leader,olshevsky2015minimum,fitch2016optimal,tzoumas2016minimal,commault2013input,clark2017submodularity,pequito2015complexity,commault2019functional,li2019target}), and network topology design for a desired control performance (e.g., \cite{aguilar2015graph,pequito2017robust,mousavi2017robust,xue2017input,commault2019structural}).